Barcelona Gay Travel

-The workplace has protected sexual orientation discrimination sine 1995.
+The workplace has protected sexual orientation discrimination since 1995.
 Gender identity is protected in some regions, but not everywhere.
-One of the highest acceptance rates of homosexuality is in Spain, with 88% of the population supporting it as of 2013.
+One of the highest acceptance rates of homosexuality is in Spain, with 89% of the population supporting it as of 2013.

-Rates of hate speech nationwide has slightly increased in recent years.
-This has been taken seriously and in 2014, the government of Catalunya passed a law imposing fines over 10,000 Euros for any hate crimes against the LGBT community.
+Rates of hate speech nationwide have slightly increased in recent years.
+This has been taken seriously.
+And in 2014, the Catalan government passed a law imposing fines for hate crimes against the LGBT community.

 For more inspiration, explore wolfyy’s full collection of gay travel guides.